gboudreau/certbot-heroku/README.md

 Note that the authorization plugin is not compatible with Heroku's [Preboot feature](https://devcenter.heroku.com/articles/preboot).
 If enabled for the specified app, it will be temporarily disabled to allow the plugin to do it's job.

 __1. Install the certbot-heroku plugin:__

+Is your client called `certbot-auto`?
+See note 1 below.
+Did you install `certbot` on Mac using [Homebrew](http://brew.sh)?
+See note 2 below.

     $ curl -LO https://github.com/gboudreau/certbot-heroku/archive/master.zip
     $ unzip master.zip && rm master.zip
     $ cd certbot-heroku-master
     $ pip install . # or `python setup.py install`

+Note 1: Your LE client might be called `certbot-auto` instead of `certbot`.
+If that is the case, use `~/.local/share/letsencrypt/bin/pip` or `~/.local/share/letsencrypt/bin/python` to install, instead of just `pip` or `python`.
+Also, you will need to re-install the plugin each time `certbot-auto` upgrades to a newer version, which it will do automatically unless you specify the `--no-self-upgrade` parameter when running `certbot-auto`.

+Note 2: If you installed `certbot` using [Homebrew](http://brew.sh) on Mac, find the full path to the `python` binary using this command:

+    cat $(which certbot) | head -1

+Then use the full path to the `pip` binary found in the same folder to install.
+Also, you will need to re-install the plugin each time Homebrew will update `certbot`.

 Did it work?